Xinyi "Emily" Cao

 Tianjin International School

-I am majoring in biological sciences and am honored to be a part of the Glynn Family Honors Program.
-I live in Pasquerilla East Hall.
+I am a sophomore majoring in biological sciences and am honored to be a part of the Glynn Family Honors Program.
+I live in Pasquerilla West Hall.

 Notre Dame has provided so much for me to develop in various areas.
 I cannot wait to see what Notre Dame still has for me to discover, and I cannot wait to give back to the Notre Dame community in my own ways!